How to insure your home against fire damage

 Install and regularly check smoke alarms.

-Have open fires swept at least once a year.
+Have open fires swept at least once a year (or twice if you burn wood).

 Completely extinguish cigarettes.